-While heat sensitivity is what makes viiisco elastic foam mattresses work so well, excessive sensitivity to temperature in some brands is due to the formula used to manufacture the foam.
-To help avoid heat build up, some manufacturers have modified their formulas to decrease the temprature sensitivity without sacrificing the ability to contour to the body's shape.
-Plus, some foam mattresses have ventilation systems that allow the aire to circulate through the surface.
+While heat sensitivity is what makes visco elastic foam mattresses work so well, excessive sensitivity to temperature in some brands is due to the formula used to manufacture the foam.
+To help avoid heat build up, some manufacturers have modified their formulas to decrease the temperature sensitivity without sacrificing the ability to contour to the body’s shape.
+Plus, some foam mattresses have ventilation systems that allow the air to circulate through the surface.
 Another solution is to use a wool mattress pad on top of the visco foam mattress.

 - There are more cells